anel-b/repulsive_force/README.md

 ## Description

-A ROS 2 Humble package that computes a repulsive force on the end effector of a Franka Emika Research 3 robot arm, pushing it away from the nearest obstacle in the workspace using point cloud data from a Stereolabs ZED 2i stereo camera.
+A ROS 2 Humble package that computes a repulsive force from the Artificial Potential Field Method on the end effector of a Franka Emika Research 3 robot arm, pushing it away from the nearest obstacle in the workspace using point cloud data from a Stereolabs ZED 2i stereo camera.

 ### Package Contents of 'repulsive_force':